Where: Enter from David Bagares gata or Tunnelgatan

 Where: Snösätragränd 1 in Högdalen, 30 minutes south of Stockholm

-An abandoned industrial neighborhood was given new life when artists transformed it from a forgotten community into a buzzing epicenter of graffiti art.
+Snösätra Graffiti Wall is in abandoned industrial neighborhood that was given new life when artists transformed it from a forgotten community into a buzzing epicenter of graffiti art.
 If part of your traveling dreams include deserted places, eerie spaces, or vibrant artwork then you can’t skip this off-the-beaten-path spectacle.
 It’s a little bit grungy, a lot inspiring, and just a 0.8 mile walk from the Rågsved metro station.
 Come explore creative canvases in every direction, art curated by artists from all around the world, and even a free wall that is open to the public to add their own artistic expressions.

 11. Gretas Hötorget